munhyunsu/BitcoinAnalysis/BitcoinBlockSampler/QueryExample.md

 WHERE DBEDGE.Edge.src in (
     SELECT DBCLUSTER.Cluster.addr
     FROM DBCLUSTER.Cluster
-    WHERE DBCLUSTER.Cluster.cluster = (
+    WHERE DBCLUSTER.Cluster.cluster IN (
         SELECT DBCLUSTER.Cluster.cluster
         FROM DBCLUSTER.Cluster
-        WHERE DBCLUSTER.Cluster.addr = (
+        WHERE DBCLUSTER.Cluster.addr IN (
             SELECT DBCLUSTER.Tag.addr
             FROM DBCLUSTER.Tag
             WHERE DBCLUSTER.Tag.tag = (